Bajaj Allianz General Insurance

 Caringly Yours.

 Bajaj Allianz General Insurance is a joint venture between Bajaj Finserv (74%) and Allianz SE (26%).
-It received its IRDAI registration in 2001 and is one of India's largest private general insurers.
+Founded in 2001 and headquartered in Pune, it is one of India's largest private general insurers with operations across 2,000+ locations.

 About Bajaj Allianz General

-Bajaj Allianz General offers car insurance, two-wheeler insurance, commercial vehicle insurance, health insurance, travel insurance, home insurance, pet insurance, cyber insurance and marine insurance.
-The latest published claim settlement ratio is 88.35%, with a cashless network of 4,000+ garages and 6,500+ hospitals.
+The product range is wide.
+You can buy car insurance, two-wheeler insurance, commercial vehicle insurance, health insurance, travel insurance, home insurance, pet insurance, cyber insurance and marine insurance, all under one roof.
+The latest published claim settlement ratio is 88.35% and the cashless network includes 4,000+ garages and 6,500+ hospitals.

 Claim Settlement Ratio88.35%